mnz1988/stable-diffusion-guide/README.md

    * Under **Files**, you don't need to change anything.
    * Under **Steps**, follow the instructions to calculate your `max_train_steps`.
 I recommend at least 400 total steps, which should take 15-20 minutes.
 You can set your `lr_warmup_steps` to around your image count.
-   * Under **Training**, `unet_lr` or "learning rate" is the most important parameter.
+   * Under **Training**, the `unet_lr` or "learning rate" is the most important parameter.
 1e-3 is the default and good for small amounts of images, but it can go as far as 1e-5.
    * A note about `network_dim`: The dim is the size of your Lora.
 Most people train at dim 128, which produces 144 MB Loras, and it's way overkill.
 I'd recommend dim 16 for most cases.
 You can go as low as 1 and it will still work reasonably well.

 1. You can now run *C: Settings*, wait for the model to download, and finally start the training with *D: Cook the Lora*.
+Let's hope everything goes well.
+Otherwise you may contact me or seek help for troubleshooting.

 1. **Testing your results** <a name="traintest"></a>[▲](#index)

    Some time has passed and your Lora finished training/cooking.
 Go and download your Lora from `lora_training/output` in your Google Drive.
 But hey, there's multiple - by default, a copy of your Lora will save every 2 epochs, allowing you to test its progress.
 If you train it for many epochs, you may be able to identify the optimal point between "undercooked" and "overcooked".

    When a Lora is undercooked, it doesn't fit your training data very well.
 When it is overcooked, it fits your data *too* well, and refuses to do anything other than what it was told.
-If you didn't have enough training data at all, it can be both things at once!
+If you didn't have enough training data or it was tagged poorly, it can be both things at once!

    Using what we learned in [X/Y/Z Plot ▲](#plot), we can make a chart of the different epochs of our Lora: